 Yuko: a variety of yuzu

 This variety of yuzu is native to the Doinokubi and Sotome regions of Nagasaki.
 When the yuko fruit is ripe, it has a bright yellow color.
-The rind and the inside of the fruit is edible and have a “sharp and well-rounded flavor” akin to the pomelo.
+The rind and the inside of the fruit are edible and have a “sharp and well-rounded flavor” akin to the pomelo.
 The yuko has a sweet smell.
 It is most notably used in vinegared side dishes and to flavor sardines.

 The fruit played a part in Nagasaki’s history.
 During the Edo period, a lot of European missionaries entered Japan through Nagasaki's port.
 These missionaries converted some Japanese to Christianity until the religion was banned by the Edo authorities.
 Still, some Japanese continued to practice Christianity in hiding.
-At that time, it is said that French missionary, Marc Marie de Rotz, cultivated the region's yuko to feed the impoverished population of Nagasaki.
+At that time, it is said that French missionary Marc Marie de Rotz cultivated the region's yuko to feed the impoverished population of Nagasaki.

 In the middle of the 19th century, the yuko almost became extinct.
-That is because local farmers started expanding their fields and large residential projects were constructed in zones where yuko trees grew.
+That is because local farmers started expanding their fields, and large residential projects were constructed in zones where yuko trees grew.
 Fruits were being mass-produced and locals didn’t need the locally produced yuko as much.
 The yuko was forgotten.

 In the 20th century, the people of Nagasaki rediscovered the fruit as it was on the verge of extinction.
-To keep it from disappearing, locals organized a tree planting festival.
+To keep it from disappearing, locals organized a tree-planting festival.
 To this day, the yuko is naturally produced in the region.
 It is used in different local dishes according to its thickness, size and flavor.

 In Japan, this citrus is used to flavor soups, hot pots, and steamed dishes.
 A yuzu sauce called ponzu is made out of soy sauce and yuzu.
 Unripe green yuzu is used to make yuzu kosho (yuzu salt).
 It is made out of thinly cut green yuzu, green chili, and salt.
 This specialty of the Kyushu region is used to flavor soba and salads.